-^{} This paper has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement n.
+\ This paper has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement n.
 764759 "MINOA".

 Automatic configuration of algorithmic parameters is an area of active research, going back to the foundational work in [26].
-Many approaches are based on sampling algorithmic parameter values, testing the solver performance, and performing local searches in order to find the parameters that most improve performance [14,10,16,22].
+Many approaches are based on sampling algorithmic parameter values, testing the solver performance, and performing local searches in order to find the parameters that most improve performance [14,9,16,22].
 An algorithmic configuration method, derived from [16] and specifically targeted to MP solvers (including CPLEX), is described in [15].
 All of these methods learn from a set of instances the best configuration for a similar set of instances; the configuration provided is not "per-instance" but common to all of the instances in the same problem class.
 This is different to the approach investigated in the present paper, which aims at providing a specific configuration for each given instance.
 The per-instance approach is necessary whenever the solver performance on instances of a problem class varies much, as in the case of our specific application.
-A more theoretical approach to choosing provably optimal parameter values based on black-box complexity, and limited to evolutionary algorithms, is given in [9] and references therein.
+A more theoretical approach to choosing provably optimal parameter values based on black-box complexity, and limited to evolutionary algorithms, is given in [8] and references therein.
 Many artificial intelligence methodologies have been applied to this problem, see e.g. [23].
+A commercial alternative is represented by the "tuning tools" accompanying the corresponding solvers, such as e.g. the CPLEX Automatic Tuning Tool [17, Ch.
+10 (CATL).
+The CATL runs the solver on an instance (or a set thereof) several times, within a user-decided time limit, testing a specific parameter setting at each run.
+This approach, however, is unfitting for a quick per-instance parameter search, as in our case.